**If you like Hoppin’ John, try these Hoppin’ John Burger Sliders.**

 OK, so here we go.
 It’s New Year’s Day, so we’re going to do the traditional good luck food.
 The most prevalent of which include black-eyed peas and collard greens (at least here in the South).
 Other options are New Year’s eternity rings (fancy doughnuts), grapes and legumes of many varieties.
 Check out this post at epicurious for more details.

 I’m particularly fond of the Spanish tradition of eating 12 grapes at midnight.
 How cool!

 serves 10 and can be frozen

-1 pound dry black eyed peas, soaked overnight
+1 pound dry black-eyed peas, soaked overnight

 1 pound vegan smoked sausage, sliced

-1 7 oz. can chopped green chiles
+1 7 ounces chopped green chiles

 1 bunch of collard greens or kale, chopped and ribbed